ducthangng/DS/test/readme.md

 ---
 ### 6. VGU has n students, each has a virtual locker.
 Each locker can contain an unlimited number of data.
 Trung is the person in charge of all the locker, that said every student who want to access A STUFF in his locker must goes through Trung.
+Imagine that if all the student cum at Trung at 1 time, Trung's gonna die.
 a.
-What is the most efficient way to Trung to handle all the stuff?
-Why?
+Each locker is denote by the student's name.
+If Trung knows the locker's owner's name, Trung can find it instantly.
+What is the best ways for Trung to handle all the locker?
+Give the demonstration for the method.

 b.
-Give the demonstration for the method.
+Given that the address of the lockers is a string that do not exceed 10 characters, give a way so that trung can mark each locker's address from the student's name.

 c.
-What is the time complexity for Trung to search for a chunk of data in a locker, known that the on average a locker contain m chunks of data.
+What is the time complexity for Trung to search for a chunk of data in a random locker in n chunks, known that the on average a locker contain m chunks of data.